ansys/pyansys-units/doc/source/user_guide/plot.rst

 .. image:: ../_static/plot_np_array.png
-   :alt: Plot example using numpy arrays
+   :alt: Plot example using NumPy arrays

-Using numpy arrays and no units
+Using NumPy arrays and no units
 *******************************

 The following example demonstrates how to plot data without units.